ifx-dr/ifx-dr.github.io/README.md

 ### Classes, Objects, and Properties

 1. Use WiDoCo - Run WiDoCo to generate the initial draft of the documentation for the Digital Reference.
-2. File Path - Update the file path in main.py within the DR website generator folder.
+2. File Path - Update the WiDoCo file path in main.py within the DR website generator folder.
 3. Lobe List - Review the lobe list and add any new lobes that have been created.

 ### Namespaces

 1. New Namespaces - With any new namespaces added, generate documentation using WiDoCo and create a folder in the subontology directory.
-2. Manual Additions - Update the namespace section by manually adding references.
+2. Manual Additions - Please search the div with id 'namespaces' in index.html to update the namespace section by manually adding references.
 For example:
 ```
 <dt id="dr">
   <abbr title="Digital Reference">dr</abbr>